 With these 6 things to do in 16 hours in Charlotte, North Carolina, you’ll have a nice list to go on if you ever get stranded as we did.

-As you may or may not know, I haven’t posted in quite a while because my son just graduated from Georgetown University.
 I just can’t believe how fast those four years went by.
 However, Steven graduated at 20, so this really shouldn’t have happened for another one or two years.

 Between all the planning and travel problems beforehand, and getting ready for my daughter to go to her prom and graduate from high school in less than two weeks, I really haven’t had time to publish anything.
 I found out our airline tickets had been cancelled three days before leaving.
 I don’t even have a menu planned for my daughter’s graduation party, yet!